The SPN Community Garden

 Like a rampant bean vine, community gardening is showing vigourous growth.
 It’s growth that began to pick up speed in the late 1990s and has grown ever since.
 Its current growth spurt started perhaps a decade ago.
 In that 20 or so years community gardening has spread from an activity of the social fringe into the social mainstream.
 Now, it spans town and city, age group and social class.

 The existence of a community garden in a small southern NSW regional city attests to how far community gardening has come in the 23 years since the Australian City Farms & Community Gardens Network was born at a seminar at Randwick Community Centre in Sydney.

 Having local and state government as well as communities recognise community gardening as a valid urban landuse was a goal of the Network, a goal which it accomplished.
 Where there was once none there are now local government policies to enable community gardening.
 The popularity of this community-based form of urban agriculture attracts coverage in magazines, television, radio and online media.

 None could have been happier at finding the SPN Community Garden than community gardens network membership coordinator, Jane Mowbray, when she quit the city for life in Nowra.

-The photos that follow show life in the garden, both vegetable and human.
-Join us for a visual tour…
+The photos that follow show life in the garden, both vegetable, and human.
+View Russ’ photo essay…